Third quantization with Hartree approximation for open-system bosonic transport: Examples

 The driven BHM system provides interesting bosonic analogues of electronic devices.
 For example, the uniform chain discussed above may be viewed as an atomtronic version of an electronic wire~\cite{pepino2009atomtronic,pepino2010open}.
 The bosonic current is driven by enforcing $N_\mathcal{L} \neq N_\mathcal{R}$ and causing a potential difference, akin to a battery.
-Here $N_\mathcal{L} = 1$ and variable right number density $N_\mathcal{R}$ is used to drive the current.
-For the noninteracting ($U/t=0$) uniform 1D BHM, the current is linearly dependent with respect to $\Delta N= N_\mathcal{R}-N_\mathcal{L}$, as shown in the inset of Fig.~\ref{fig:steady_vresvr}.
+The manageable calculations of the 3rd Q with Hartree approximation allows investigations of the bulk behavior of large systems in the steady state that otherwise would be computationally expensive or even impossible due to the infinite Fock space of bosonic systems.